 E. Chelation and Biological Organic Acids

-SO WHAT DOES CHEMICAL WEATHERING LOOK LIKE?
+SO WHAT DOES CHEMICAL DECAY LOOK LIKE?

 LANDSCAPE OF CORE STONES AND TORS:

 3rd: Tors are piles of core stones: as grus washed away, core stones stack on one another...